Layr-Labs/eigenx-kms/kms.md

 ### Functionality Limitations

 - Runtime attestations are not supported by Google Confidential spaces due to aggressive rate limits
-- Launch attestations cannot be made public before they're expired since the KMS will serve keys to any requester that prevents it a valid JWT for the given application.
-Eventually, this can be solved by enabling runtime attestations to attest to encryption keys during secret retrieval.
-In the mean time, applications prove their identity by signing with messages with keys derived from the KMS provided mnemonic which users can verify against addresses signed by the KMS via the `/addresses` endpoint.
+- Launch attestations for V1 endpoints cannot be made public before they're expired since the KMS will serve keys to any requester that presents a valid JWT for the given application.
+The V2 endpoint solves this by cryptographically binding the RSA public key to the attestation via nonce, allowing launch attestations to be safely published.
+In the mean time, applications prove their identity by signing messages with keys derived from the KMS provided mnemonic which users can verify against addresses signed by the KMS via the `/addresses/v2` endpoint.
-- Communication with the KMS is manually encrypted rather than using TLS.
+- V1 endpoints use manually encrypted request payloads rather than TLS.
+V2 endpoints send requests in plain text and rely on response encryption with the attested RSA public key.
 This may lead to incompatibility with certain request approaches.

 # KMS Roadmap